 On a chilly, bright March weekend, we visited Newcastle.
 I had never been so far north, and I was astonished by the city’s beauty.
 With an hour to spare, Cedric and I stumbled into the Laing Art Gallery.
 I was excited to see the painting under discussion printed on the outside wall of the gallery, so we had to go in for a peek.
 Being an avid Keatsian (in spite of my ongoing PhD in Keats studies) and a lover of Pre-Raphaelite art, I was dazzled by meeting this painting in person, as I had admired it for years on the cover of my Oxford World Classics Keats.

+The painter responsible for this bizarre delight is William Holman Hunt (1827-1910), one of the founding members of the Pre-Raphaelite Brotherhood.
+As their name suggests, the group of artists and their followers sought a return to the style of art that had flourished before Raphael.
+They favoured exquisite detail and vibrant colour over what they perceived to be the dull conventions of the day, and they often took inspiration from the Bible and works of literature for their striking pictures.
+I could write forever of their paintings, poetry, beliefs and eccentricity – you can expect many more posts recommending their work.
 Hunt took his subject here, as you may have guessed, from a poem by John Keats entitled Isabella, or The Pot of Basil.
 Keats adapted the story from a tale in Boccaccio’s Decameron, a collection of 100 tales by the celebrated Italian poet.
 The eponymous Isabella falls in love with Lorenzo, an employee of her cruel brothers who had intended to marry her ‘to some high noble and his olive trees’.
 Her brothers learn of their love and murder Lorenzo, burying him in the woods.
 After Lorenzo appears to Isabella in a dream, Isabella digs up Lorenzo’s head and buries it in a pot of basil.
 In Hunt’s painting, we can see a visual depiction of Keats’s words:

 And she forgot the stars, the moon, and sun,